nxp-mcuxpresso/mcuxsdk-doc/boards/kw47evk/releaseNote/topics/known_issue_other_limitations.md

 -   GenFSK Connectivity\_test application is not operational with ARMGCC compiler.
 -   GenFSK `Connectivity_test` application is not operational with Low Power enabled.
 -   Serial manager is only supported on UART \(not I2C nor SPI\).
--   SDK components may expose MISRA Required issues due to alignment with legacy codebases.
-Improvements are planned in the next MCUXpresso SDK release.
 -   The `--no-warn-rwx-segments` cannot been recognized on legacy MCUXpresso IDE versions.

     The `--no-warn-rwx-segments` option in MCUXpresso projects should be manually removed from the project settings if someone needs to use legacy \(< 11.8.0\) MCUXpresso IDE versions